IMF says no precise date yet for next formal mission to Argentina

 He said the review is not just for the Argentina deal but is done to all exceptional access programs.

+Argentine President Alberto Fernandez said earlier this week he is working to get a deal done, pledging to take charge of the matter amid concerns that his government is dragging its feet.

-Argentina is looking to replace the program signed by the previous government and for which it currently owes the IMF about $45 billion.
+Argentina is looking to replace a program signed by the previous government and for which it currently owes the IMF about $45 billion.

+(Reporting by Rodrigo Campos in New York and Eliana Raszewski in Buenos Aires Editing by Alistair Bell)

 ((rodrigo.campos@reuters.com;; +1 (332) 219-1131;; Reuters Messaging: http://www.twitter.com/rodrigocampos))